 - Jenny Ogar

-Director of School-Based ServicesJenny received her Master of Science in Communicative Disorders at San Francisco State University in 2000.
+Director of Behavior Intervention ServicesJenny received her Master of Science in Communicative Disorders at San Francisco State University in 2000.
 She has a wide range of experience working with speech and language disorders in both children and adults, as a clinician, researcher, university instructor and SLP/CF supervisor.
 Jenny has published a number of research articles related to primary progressive aphasia (PPA), apraxia of speech and variants of aphasia due to stroke.
 She has also developed apps, books and parent education related to early literacy.
 Her areas of interest include aphasia, semantic dementia, ADHD, dyslexia, autism and motor speech disorders.
 She has particularly enjoyed working with multidisciplinary diagnostic teams to develop school-based and family-centered treatment plans.

 - Mary Piermarini

 Director of School-Based ServicesMary received her Bachelor degree in Communication Disorders and her Master degree in Speech-Language Pathology from Worcester State College in Worcester, MA.
 Mary has worked with preschool children and school-age students in public school settings.
 She has been active in collaborating with classroom teachers and adapting curriculum materials to enhance students' learning potentials.
 Mary has extensive experience working with articulation/phonological disorders, auditory processing disorders, language delays and pre-literacy skills.
 She has presented seminars for graduate students at Bay Area Universities on a variety of subjects, including picture communication systems and "Navigating Through the CFY/ RPE Maze."

 - Sean Green